cis3296f22/prj-04-whatstheword/whats-the-word/README.md

-# Project Name
+# What's the Word
-Put here a short paragraph describing your project.
+TODO: Put here a short paragraph describing your project.
 Adding an screenshot or a mockup of your application in action would be nice.

 ![This is a screenshot.](public/images.png)
-# How to run
+# How to run (TODO)
 Provide here instructions on how to use your application.
 - Download the latest binary from the Release section on the right on GitHub.
 - On the command line uncompress using